dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/config-version.md

 </Changelog>

 ## Default
-Without this configuration, dbt will assume your `dbt_project.yml` uses the version 1 syntax, which will be deprecated in a future release.
+Without this configuration, dbt will assume your `dbt_project.yml` uses the version 1 syntax, which was deprecated in dbt v0.19.0.